remiscarlet/mmd-foo/projects/Alice_Cynical_Night_Plan/README.md

 	- render.5-a - Smooth out a lot of the faster cam motions - particularly with better framing.
 Add a bit more motion ~2:22
 	- render.5-b - Fix a ton of arm/hand clipping problems.
 	- render.6 - Cam motions up till final instrumental ~2:54.
 Fix more arm clippings.
-	- render.7 - Wow.
-Finished all cam movements.
+	- render.7 - Finished first final draft cam movements.
 Still need to refine a bunch of stuff.
+	- render.7-a - Fix the パンチラ oops.
+Extend idle animation and fade out at end.
+Lower dirt and grass material specular vals.
+Increase EnvSpecDiff.
+Increase SSAO.
+Bump exposure up a _tiny_ bit.
+(Overexposing causes house walls to white out...)
+	- render.7-b - Smooth out transition between Chorus/Chorus'.
+Move stage to Forest of Magic instead of front of house for intro.
+Smooth/fix misc minor motions.
+	- render.7-c - Connect transition at ~2:02.
+Lighting tweaks - gamma down, contrast up, exposure up.
+Tweak timing of transition at 2:14-2:15
 - 2021/07/18
 	- render.1 - Intro first pass up to ~0:24.
 More material/lighting tweaks.
 	- render.2 - Cam motion up to ~0:50.
 Add fade fx.